johnbayko/hicp/docs/hicp.rst

     either hide or remove the window.
 The user agent can perform whatever actions it wants for any other title bar controls (e.g. minimise, raise, lower, etc.).

+  "panel"
+    A component which contains and lays out other components based on their "size" and "position" attributes.

   "button"
     A button control.
 It generates a "click" event when activated (mouse click